airbus-cert/skyblue.team/content/posts/nix-forensics.md

 on package maintainers to keep packages up to date, and sometimes having to maintain local builds of lesser-known applications.
-This led to a "works on my machine" mentality which made it more difficult to switch computers or temporarily deport our analysis environment to remote machines.
+This led to a "works on my machine" mentality which made it more difficult to switch computers or temporarily move our analysis environment to remote machines.

 For years, we have tried many options:
 - A [Dockerfile](https://github.com/nbareil/docker-forensics) but working inside a Docker container is painful when you need to handle FUSE mount points.
 And describing a 100% reproducible environment in a Dockerfile is a challenge in the long term.